geldmacher/Cake-to-CoinTracking-Converter/README.md

 **EVEN MORE IMPORTANT**: This is no tax advice!
 The way this script imports data is potentially wrong.

 > **Liquidity Mining** \
-> At the moment there is no clean way to import the "Add liquidity to AAA-BBB" operations from Cake. \
+> At the moment there is no clean way to import the "Add/Remove liquidity to AAA-BBB" operations from Cake. \
-> In my understanding adding liquidity to a pool should result in a trade of AAA and BBB against the AAA-BBB liquidity pool token (The value of this token should be the added values of AAA and BBB at the moment of the trade). \
+> In my understanding adding liquidity to a pool should result in a trade of AAA and BBB against the AAA-BBB liquidity pool token (The value of this token should be the added values of AAA and BBB at the moment of the trade).
+Removing liquidity should result in a trade from AAA-BBB against AAA and BBB. \
 > This scripts handles this currently diffrent because of several reasons.
-AAA and BBB are imported as an expense (so taxation might apply to this).
+AAA and BBB are imported as an expense or income (so taxation might apply to this).
 Nothing else is imported.
-No AAA-BBB Token, no AAA or BBB Coin/Token. \
+No AAA-BBB Token, no AAA or BBB Coin/Token.
+So if you add liquidity to a pool AAA and BBB are going into a blackbox and reappear from there when you remove them from the pool. \
+> This results in a bad taxation situation, because removing from a pool results in a 100% taxable income for AAA and BBB.
 > \
-> The important part: \
+> Atm i have no clue how to handle this better, because i am missing some data from Cake to do it better.
+I would need the size of the pool share i receive or lose and its USD valuation at the moment of the transaction. \
-> This scripts does currently not support extracting AAA or BBB from the liquidity pool.
-Feel free to send me ideas and thoughts on this.
-I would love to add this.
+> Feel free to send me ideas and thoughts on this.
+I would love to optimize this.

 ## Features

-- Combines staking rewards on a daily basis at midnight to reduce the number of CoinTracking imports
+- Combines staking rewards on a daily basis at midnight to reduce the number of CoinTracking imports.
-- Supports german and english CoinTracking import
+- Supports german and english CoinTracking import.
+- [**experimental**] Uses Cake's FIAT valuation for each transaction in USD and converts it to other currencies if needed.

 ## Installation